citros-garden/soft_landing/README.md

 On the moon,so to gravity is: $\overrightarrow{g}=[0,0,1.62] [m/sec^2]$.

-Open Foxgolve to view a graphical representation of the simulation.
+Open [Foxglove](https://foxglove.dev/) to view a graphical representation of the simulation.

 In Foxglove add data source: click on Open connection,choose the Rosbridge and in the URL write: ws://localhost:9090 and then click open.

-Load the soft landing layout
+Then load the soft landing layout: `soft landing layout.json` layout file.

 Run the launch file: